Blacksuan19/website/_posts/2019-10-05-how-to-set-up-nvim.md

 </pre>
 <br>
 ##### nifty tricks
-these are vim built in options that arre not set uo by default or are set to not so good defaults, i found most of these while trying to do a specfic task, i used to use mswin behavior (makes nvim behave more like a regualr text editor) but now i don't think i need it anymore, still haven't mastered the moved as i did with good ol' plasma.
+these are vim built in options that are not set up by default or are set to not so good defaults, i found most of these while trying to do a specific task, i used to use mswin behavior (makes nvim behave more like a regualr text editor) but now i don't think i need it anymore, still haven't mastered the moved as i did with good ol' plasma.